Shakermaker001/python-API-challenge/README.md

   -A for loop is constructed to make an API request based off of the ideal criteria to find the nearest hotel in queried city -The hotels are added to the ideal dataframe and plotted on a map

+  cities_csv
+    - Random city data is stored in this csv file

   Note: The temperature criteria was wided due to lack of returned data